ferbonve/LLM---Factura-extractor/README.md

-# 🧾 facturai --- Invoice Extraction and Validation with AI
+# 🧾 facturai --- Invoice values extraction and validation with AI Agent.

 Agent built with **LangGraph** and **Groq** that automatically extracts and validates fiscal values from Argentine invoices in PDF format.
-It processes batches of documents (invoices, debit/credit notes, receipts) and returns structured JSON per invoice, including mathematical validation.
+It processes batches of documents (invoices, debit/credit notes, receipts) and returns structured JSON per invoice, including accounting validation.

 ------------------------------------------------------------------------